- About ISCI

 ISCI’s Executive Board includes those who are largely responsible for the day to day management and strategic decision making regarding the Initiative.

 Penny Green is a Director of ISCI.
 Professor Green graduated from the Australian National University in 1979, with a BA (Hons) and from the University of Cambridge with an MPhil and PhD in Criminology.
-Professor Green joined King’s College London in September 2007 following eight years as Professor of Law and Criminology at the University of Westminster.
-Prior to that she held posts at the University of Southampton and the LSE.
+Professor Green joined Queen Mary University of London in September 2014, following seven years as Professor of Law at King’s College London, where she was also Head of Research in the Dickson Poon School of Law.
+Prior to that she held posts at the University of Westminster, Southampton and the LSE.
 She has published widely on state crime, state-corporate crime, natural disasters, Turkish criminal justice and politics, transnational crime and asylum and forced migration.
 Her current research interests include illegal logging, torture and state violence, environmental harms and looted antiquities.

 Tony Ward is a Director of ISCI.
 Dr Ward is a Reader in Law at the University of Hull.
 He is a founder-member of the NGO INQUEST (which campaigns about deaths in custody and coroners’ courts) and worked there until 1990 when he began his academic career at De Montfort University.
 He is co-author with Penny Green of State Crime: Governments, Violence and Corruption (Pluto, 2004) and with Gerry Johnstone of Law and Crime (Sage, 2010).
 With Bev Clucas and Gerry Johnstone he edited Torture: Moral Absolutes and Ambiguities (Nomos, 2009).
 He also has research interests in evidence law, legal theory and legal history.
 He is on the Editorial Board of the British Journal of Criminology and is a Board member of the Crime Studies Network.